tytydraco/yessleep/out/We_found_a_cave_on_my_grandmothers_property_whats_inside_needs_to_stay_hidden_forever.md

 "It’s just water.
 Worst case, we get wet."

-But it wasn’t just water, and we both knew it.
-The lake felt wrong.
+But it wasn’t just the water, and we both knew it.
+The lake was unnaturally still.
 No lapping at the shore, no movement at all.
 Even when disturbed, the ripples died too fast, as if the water was heavier than it looked.

 Chester climbed in first with a flashlight.
 The raft barely dented the surface, as if it floated on something solid.